Not So Basic After All: The Complete Guide to the French Infinitive

-In the case of French, you first encounter verbs like être (to be) and avoir (to have), in their unconjugated, unadulterated form.
+One of the first things you’ll learn in French are infinitive verbs.
+You begin with verbs like être (to be) and avoir (to have), in their unconjugated, original form.

-Shortly thereafter, you begin to conjugate said verbs and incorporate them into complete sentences with all the new vocabulary you’ve learned.
+Shortly after, you begin to conjugate the verbs and incorporate them into complete sentences with all the new vocabulary you’ve learned.

 In French, two conjugated verbs in a row is a no-no (or should I say a non-non).
 So, for example, if you want to say “I like to run,” only the verb aimer (to like) would be conjugated: